CharlesKariuki-001/AcademicCode/README.md

 ![Forge Banner](https://via.placeholder.com/1200x300/1a1a1a/ffffff?text=Academic+Code+Forge+-+Building+Tech+One+Project+at+a+Time) <!-- Replace with a custom image later, like a anvil/code mashup -->

-Welcome to my digital workshop—where I hammer out code from the fires of university lectures into tools that actually *work*.
+Welcome to my digital workshop,where I hammer out code from the fires of university lectures into tools that actually *work*.
 This isn't just a dump of assignments; it's my living proof that I'm knee-deep in Computer Science, turning theory into tangible projects.
 Think of it as my tech apprenticeship: starting with the basics (like wiring up simple circuits in my head) and forging ahead to wild stuff like AI chatbots and cloud-deployed networks.

 I'm a BSc Computer Science student grinding through a packed curriculum—everything from algorithms that make your brain hurt to web apps that could run a small empire.
 This repo is my way of showing the *how* behind the *what*: weekly commits, battle-tested code, and reflections on what clicked (or exploded spectacularly).
 If you're a recruiter scouting for that spark of initiative, or a fellow student looking for project inspo, pull up a stool.
 Let's talk code.